Kamaleswaran-Lab/Sepy2.0/0_mimic_gen_flat_files/README.md

 #### Special Notes
 - Each row corresponds to a **single unit stay** within a hospital admission.
 - A patient may have multiple rows per `csn` if transferred between units (e.g., ED → MICU → Surgery → Discharge).
-- If `outtime` is missing (e.g., patient still admitted), it remains null.
 - Some Emory-specific columns (`bed_room`, `bed_id`, `hospital_service`, `accomodation_code`) are **not available in MIMIC-IV** and are therefore omitted.
 - This file can be used to reconstruct the **care pathway** of a patient across the hospital stay.